kubilay-karatopcu/MorseCodeDecoder/README.md

 #Usage

-translateSentence() function takes a sentence(str) in the form of mors words seperated by single spaces(" "), and returns all possible translations of each word.
+translateSentence() function takes a sentence(str) in the form of morse words seperated by single spaces(" "), and returns all possible translations of each word.